Sustainable Procurement Program

 • Reduce solid and hazardous waste generation

-• Reduce greenhouse gas emissions
+• Reduce pollution and harmful emissions

-• Increase the use of renewable energy and biobased products, reducing dependence on fossil fuel-based products
+• Increase the use of biobased products

-• Reduce the use of ozone depleting substances and hazardous and toxic chemicals
+• Reduce the use of ozone-depleting substances and hazardous and toxic chemicals

-• Reduce consumption of energy and natural resources
+• Reduce energy and resource consumption

 Management

-• Policy
+• Commitment and Policy

 • Planning